 Hertfordshire Road Safety Campaigns

-(text below taken from think.direct.gov.uk)
+The information below is taken from think.direct.gov.uk

 Any amount of alcohol affects your ability to drive.
 You risk a fine of up to £5,000, a minimum 12-month driving ban and a criminal record.
 Tolerance to alcohol depends on a combination of factors: weight, age, gender, stress and recent food consumption – don’t risk it.
 For more information including details of limits and penalties visit the Think Drink Driving pages.